Serial killer Ted Bundy used alcohol to lower his inhibitions and build up the courage to commit his murders.

 How do we know that Bundy was a functional alcoholic?

-According to his ex-girlfriend Elizabeth Kendall, the couple spent a lot of their time drinking together.
+According to his ex-girlfriend, Elizabeth Kendall, the couple spent a lot of their time drinking together.
 At the time, she was battling an alcohol addiction herself.

-There are also claims that Bundy’s fiance Carole Boone secretly supplied him with booze during his defense trial in 1980.
+There are also claims that Bundy’s fiance, Carole Boone, secretly supplied him with booze during his defense trial in 1980.

 While Bundy was making his “confessions” to author Stephen Michaud in prison, he pointed out that most strangers were unable to detect that he was under the influence.
 This is because he was not blind drunk.
 Furthermore, they did not know him.
 As a result, they did not realize that he was acting differently than he normally would.

 He was so inebriated during the kidnapping of Georgann Hawkins that he didn’t notice her earrings and shoe had fallen off.
 The day after the murder, he revisited Hawkins’ body and realized that her shoe was missing.
-Consequently, he had to return to the parking lot that he abducted her from and look for it.
+Consequently, he had to return to the parking lot where he abducted her and look for it.

-During one interview with journalist Hugh Aynesworth, Bundy expressed a sense of relief that he was in prison and not heading towards a ‘miserable existence’ of politics, law, marital discord, mortgages and alcohol.
+During one interview with journalist Hugh Aynesworth, Bundy expressed a sense of relief that he was in prison and not heading towards a “miserable existence” of politics, law, marital discord, mortgages and alcohol.

-As you can see, it pretty obvious that Ted Bundy had an extremely unhealthy relationship with drinking.
+As you can see, it is pretty obvious that Ted Bundy had an extremely unhealthy relationship with drinking.